HsKA-OSGIS-archive/GOSolutions/README.md

 ### Initial Scope

 The initial, ambitious plan of the development team was to relay the data of a complete OWS server to an OpenLayers front end.
 This was quickly revised to provide a simple proof of concept through displaying one layer in OpenLayers.
+With the tech stack defined and the pipeline established, this project's ideal form would be a multi-featured demonstration of the capabilities of the OGC API.

 ### Hosting on Geoserver

-Hosting on Geoserver did not work for us within the time scope of the project.
-There was an issue with the v2.23 'Snapshot' build of Geoserver which didn't allow for OWS feature layer fetching did not work.
-However the OGC API module could only be installed in this 2.23 build.
-We submitted a bug report, but it was not yet fixed at the time of this project's conclusion.
-We therefore switched to pygeoapi, which is designed directly for OGC API implementation.
-In the future, however, once this bug is fixed, then this project should alo be able to work with Geoserver.
+This project was originally planned to be hosted using [Geoserver](https://geoserver.org/), which has a community built [OGC API Module](https://docs.geoserver.org/latest/en/user/community/ogc-api/index.html) which allows for the publishing of geodata in an OGC API compatible format.
+The Geoserver was installed on a virtual machine running [OSGeoLive](https://sourceforge.net/projects/osgeo-live/files/14.0/): A collection of geodata tools running on a Ubuntu platform maintained by [OSGeo](https://www.osgeo.org/): The Open Source Geospatial Foundation.

+OSGeoLive 14 ships with an older version of Geoserver which does not support the OGC API module, and so instead a Web Archive version of the latest nightly build Geoserver was directly launched on an Apache Tomcat server.
+The OGC API module was then installed on top of this version of Geoserver, which did correctly provide the relevant APIs.
+However, the nightly build of Geoserver (v2.23) contained a [bug](https://osgeo-org.atlassian.net/browse/GEOS-10794) that prevents the use of a WFS as a data source.
+To overcome this, we downloaded a sample feature from the BfS in GeoJSON format, converted this to a Geopackage using [QGIS](https://www.qgis.org/en/site/) desktop GIS software, and hosted this on the server, which worked for some time.
+Later on, new updates also broke the compatibility of Geoserver with the OGC API module, however, when all bugs have been resolved, the front end available in this repository should work with Geoserver-hosted OGC APIs, as well as any other OGC API for that matter.

 ## Further Improvements/How to contribute

+Contributions are always welcome, please leave a pull request explaining any changes done, and one of the team members will respond as soon as possible.

+This repository lacks front-end features, flexible styling, and would benefit from the integration of a way to handle a complex OWS service with multiple feature collections.
+The main.js and configurations.js files could be changed to allow for multiple custom collections and features to be displayed.
+Similarly, updates as more OGC API features become available for public use could be of benefit.

 ## Authors